isabelroses/bellsym/README.md

 ## Installation

 ### Arch Linux:
-You can install bellsym from the AUR: https://aur.archlinux.org/packages/bellsym/
+You can install bellsym from the AUR: https://aur.archlinux.org/packages/bellsym-git/

-    $ yay -S bellsym
+    $ yay -S bellsym-git

 ### building from source: